javaguruen/jpms-workshop/README.md

 # Running the application
 Run the application `mvn spring-boot:run --projects=service` or start it from the IDE.
-It runs fine, but without swagger-ui, you have to use the brower, or other tools like curl or Postman to test the API.
+It runs fine, but without swagger-ui, you have to use the browser, or other tools like curl or Postman to test the API.
 Open a browser and type `http://localhost:8080/students`.
 You should see the Json representing two student.